Dear sisters and brothers in Christ,

 In Touch Magazine for St James the Less and St Mungo’s

-The next issue is due out in May.
+The deadline for content to be submitted for the next issue is 8th May 2022.
 I would like to encourage you to submit something for inclusion in the magazine; a poem, a review of a book or a film, an article on a subject of interest?
-If you wish to submit an article please send them to email@example.com by 2nd May.
+If you wish to submit an article please send them to firstname.lastname@example.org

 Financial giving to St James the Less or to St Mungo’s

 Church finances are feeling the effects of the lockdown, as the amounts normally collected in the offertory plate are obviously not currently being collected.
 If you are able, can I ask you to prayerfully consider setting up a recurring monthly payment to the church via on-line banking, to contribute financially on a regular basis.
 Details of the bank accounts are given below for each of the churches.